mvolkmann/blog/src/swift/swift-ui.md

   This describes the default font.

 It is also possible to add custom data to the environment.
+Any view below the view where the environment data is added can access it.

 The following example demonstrates this by adding the custom environment value "primaryColor".
 Environment values provided by Apple are accessed and modified in the same way.